tangxuemei1995/tangxuemei1995.github.io/_news/announcement_6.md

 related_posts: false
 ---

 🎉 Great news!
-Two papers accepted by EMNLP 2026 Findings!
+Two papers have been accepted by EMNLP 2026 Findings!